The A-Z of joint ownership is something every owner or potential owner of property should know.

 If you wish to change the way you own joint property, it is highly advisable to seek legal advice and assistance to ensure that you follow the correct procedures and do everything right.

 The most common change is probably where you want to move from being a joint tenant to being a tenant in common.

-There is no special form of words required.
 The notice, which could be in the form of a letter, could read: